jefferydutra/ps-redux/README.md

 5. **Change to the directory just created.** - `cd ps-redux`
 5. **Install Node Packages.** - `npm install`
 6. **Run the app.** - `npm start`
 This will run the automated build process, start up a webserver, and open the application in your default browser.
-When doing development with this kit, you'll want to keep the command line open at all times so every time you hit save your code is rebuilt, linting runs, and tests run automatically.
+When doing development with this kit, this command will continue watching files all your files.
+Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
 Note: The -s flag is optional.
 It enables silent mode which suppresses unnecessary messages during the build.